oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Temporary workaround - **will be removed before Level Up 23**

     > **Note**: Hello LiveLab QA testers!
 This small workaround is required currently due to a small bug in the CLI.
-THis will be removed before the Level Up 23 event.
+This will be removed before the Level Up 23 event.
 This just adds the missing env vars and a volume mount for the TNSADMIN secret to the account deployment.

    Create a file called `patch.json` with this content: